gmgale/XRPL-Bridge/README.md

 ## Endpoints
 Endpoints can be queried with Postman here: https://www.postman.com/cloudy-meadow-777256/workspace/xrpl-bridge.

-Requests and responses are below.
+Requests and responses are detailed further below.

 ### Wallets